Ashok Leyland Guru Next-Generation Light Truck Is Ready – Tech Specs, Review

 The Guru is a modern hauler designed for distribution and medium-distance operations in the 5-10 tonne segment.
 Based on prevailing consumer trends, the company has given simultaneous importance to maximum volumetric capacity and fuel-efficiency, making the new truck an all-rounder in terms of mileage, operational costs, and payload capacity.
 Developed on the bigger Boss truck platform, the Guru will be positioned alongside the Partner and Ecomet LCVs that are already faring in the ICV segment.

 Ashok Leyland has superbly equipped this new truck with essential technologies.
 To start with, the downsized 3-cylinder ‘H’ series diesel engine with Unit Pump Common Rail System (UPCRS) technology is said to be the ‘most-efficient’ in the segment, with optimum power and speed delivery.
 The engine features an easy-to-maintain fuel injection pump that enhances fuel efficiency.
-It is mated to a 5-speed dual-synchromesh gearbox with heavy-duty clutch with pre-dampner and clutch-booster to reduce the pedal effort.
+It is mated to a 5-speed dual-synchromesh gearbox with heavy-duty clutch with pre-damper and clutch-booster to reduce the pedal effort.

 Next on the list is the ABS braking system with full-air, dual-line S-cam brakes in all four wheels.
-The Guru also features all-aluminium wheels (segment first) along with optional aluminum load body fitments.
+The Guru also features all-aluminum wheels (segment first) along with optional aluminum load body fitments.
 The axle setup includes ‘I’ section reverse elliot up front and fully-floating single reduction hypoid over the rear, while the suspension features semi-elliptical leaf springs on both.
 The corrosion-resistant aluminized fuel tank comes with anti-theft pad lock provision.